Pricing Study (Gabor Granger)

 The Gabor Granger solution provides the following fields of pricing data.
 Each of these fields are updated throughout the respondent’s pricing block loop, and the final values are stored and used in the summary reports.

 - Minprice: The lowest price that can possibly be shown.
-This is calculated at the beginning of the survey and should be the same for every respondent.
+This is calculated at the beginning of the survey.

 - Lastagreedprice: The last price that the respondent answered agreed to pay for.
 If the respondent answers “No” to every price, the value is set to “na”.